 Gender-diverse companies reap significant benefits over less diverse ones.
 In a study of two companies, Gallup found that gender-diverse departments in a retail company earned 14% more revenue.
 These units in a hospitality company took in 19% more quarterly net profits.

 But if creating gender diversity was as simple as hiring specific ratios of women, non-binary individuals (people who identify as neither men nor women), and men, then more companies would do it.
-However, women, and especially women of color, remain underrepresented.
+However, women, and especially women of colour, remain underrepresented.

 On INSEAD’s recent In the Know podcast titled “Ambition Has No Gender,” Zoe Kinias, an Associate Professor of Organisational Behaviour at INSEAD, discussed ways that companies can improve gender equitability among employees.
 What are the meaningful ways that women and gender-diverse individuals can be hired and authentically included in a company’s leadership?